kkredit/confronting-wicked-crypto/notes/glossary.md

   certain requirements.
 Applicability to electronic telecommunications is formalized for ISPs, but not for online platforms.
-* The Four Horsemen (of the Infocalypse): four reasons that governments and law enforcement agencies use, ostensibly as scare tactics, to drums up support for EA.
+* The Four Horsemen (of the Infocalypse): four reasons that governments and law enforcement agencies use, ostensibly as scare tactics, to drum up support for EA.
 The four horsemen are:
   * Terrorists
   * Pedophiles (child pornographers)
   * Drug dealers